jmil/Bioe421_521-MicrocontrollerApplications/Lab 01 -- Raspberry Pi Config/C--UnderstandingTheShell.md

 	###CRITICAL NOTE: Anything you save to the desktop on the Windows computer will be deleted after you logout (Rice IT default setup for the Windows computers).
 So it's best to use online text editing to save your file.
 Email it to yourself for now so that you have a backup.

-	As you read, write down some general and specific usage notes about each command using Markdown format (*.md).
-This will help you figure out which commands can help you complete assigned tasks:
+	As you read, write down general and specific usage notes about each command using Markdown format (*.md).
+Feel free to use a web browser on the neighboring PC to help you work through understanding these programs and how they are commonly used:

 		man